 What is the best denture adhesive for partials?

 If you have a partial denture, any of the aforementioned products should work to secure it in place and keep food particles out.
 You can buy Poligrip strips and cut them to the right size to fit.
 Or, just apply a cream or powder in the same way as for a full denture.

 The same care instructions apply: clean and dry your partial denture before applying denture adhesive, and be sure to rinse it after use to remove any residual glue.

 If you wear a traditional partial denture and are having problems with the fit, you may want to consider a flexible denture next time you get a replacement.
-These – as the name suggests – are made from a flexible material which fits around the exact contours of the mouth and should stay in place without adhesive.
+These – as the name suggests – are made from a flexible material that fits around the exact contours of the mouth and should stay in place without adhesive.
+These dentures are also known as Valpast partial dentures because they are the most well-known type of flexible denture available.

 How can you keep dentures in place without glue?

 If you'd prefer not to use any of these products, or have found they simply don't work very well, it is possible to make your own DIY adhesive at home, but this rarely works well.
 If you find yourself needing to keep your dentures in place and don't have any adhesive to hand, a smear of smooth peanut butter can actually work quite well – at least for a couple of hours while you grab some proper adhesive.

 There are also a few lifestyle choices that will help limit the movement of dentures, reducing the need for an adhesive: